Rakeela/dragora-notes/2021-11-6-One-Hundred-and-Ninety-Fifth.md

 One of the nicer voices just said that they may be a help-kit sent by someone convinced that I'm a sociopath who needs more stress to stay engaged with things.
 Unfortunately, I'm not a sociopath if that's what makes sociopaths successful.
 Hearing these guys constantly makes normal things too stressful to complete, like reading.
 I had to relearn how to read because of this problem developing!
 It's hard to get anything done when everything is monstrously stressful, and I haven't been able to finish my favorite new book recently.
 This short story anthology is defeating me.

 ---
+Add a Russel Stover Caramel Brownie to the list.
+This tasted amazing!  ~120 calories.
+Running tally:  ~1,505 calories.

+Also add a Russel Stover Coconut Creme to the list.
+This tasted mediocre.  ~120 calories.
+Running tally:  ~1,625 calories.

+I think that's all the candy I'll eat for today, so I ate that much candy.
+For dinner, I had garlic noodles and a salad ordered from Gyo-kaku.
+Their salads are also unusually good.

+---
 Back to [[day-post-archive]]